ruslanmv/Machine-Learning-with-Google-Cloud-Platform-with-AutoML/README.md

 ![](assets/images/posts/README/5e.jpg)

 Depending  the type of data of your dataset will contain.
 Then we need  to select an objective, which is the outcome that you want to achieve with the trained mode

+## Step 4.
+Selection of the Machine Learning case

 For this blog post project we choose the the **Tabular** data type, and then select **Regression/classification**.